MicrosoftLearning/MB-500-Microsoft-Dynamics-365-Finance-and-Operations-Apps-Developer/Instructions/Labs/Lab 1 Create a new module and workspace.md

     created.

-6. Open *MBOpenTrainingTile* tile in the **Element designer** pane and navigate to the properties pane and update following:
+6. Open *MBOpenTrainingTile* tile in the **Element designer** pane and navigate to the properties pane and update the following:

     1. Label: Open trainings (Label ID: @MBLabelFile: MB008)